naveen-malla/CityGraph-Modeler/README.md

 ** python data_1sqkm_from_centre: Extracts data from the centroid of the city with a radius of 1sqkm

 # 0node

+Automate with docker:

+docker build -t rcs_0node -f Dockerfile.0node .
+docker run -v $(pwd):/app rcs_0node

+(or)

+# Flow to run
-** 0node.py: processes the street data, creates the graph and the master cseq file
+** python 0node.py: processes the street data, creates the graph and the master cseq file ** python split_cseq_data.py: splits the cseq data for training and testing ** python seperate_testdata.py: seperates test data files correspoinding to the cseq test files from original street network data

 # training transformer